ZQ-PSK/ssg/content/docs/github/account.md

 **Result:** Your GitHub account is ready to use.

 ## Adding an SSH key to GitHub
-An SSH key is necessary to authorize git requests sent from your local machine to GitHub.
+An SSH key is necessary to authorize Git requests sent from your local machine to GitHub.

 1. Open the Terminal by pressing **`CTRL` + `ALT` + `T`**.
 2. Check for existing keys by entering `ls -al ~/.ssh`